Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Abstract

 \section{Abstract}

 The secant variety of the Veronese surface is a singular cubic fourfold.
-The degeneration of Hodge structures of one-parameter degenerations to this secant cubic fourfold is a key ingredient for B.~Hassett and R.~Laza in studying the moduli space of cubic fourfolds via the period mapping.
-We generalize some of their results to the cubic hypersurface that is the secant variety of a Severi variety.
-Specifically, we study the limit mixed Hodge structures associated to one-parameter degenerations to the secant cubic hypersurface.
-Considering S.~Usui's partial compactification of a period domain for Hodge structures of general weights, we apply the limit mixed Hodge structure to characterize a local extension of the period map for the corresponding cubic hypersurfaces.
+Degenerations to this specific cubic fourfold and the associated limiting Hodge structures are key ingredients for Hassett and Laza in studying the moduli space of cubic fourfolds and the period mapping.
+We generalize some results to the cubic hypersurfaces of secant type.
+Specifically, we compute the limit mixed Hodge structure for families of smooth cubic hypersurfaces degenerating to the cubic hypersurface of secant type.
+Using Usui's partial compactification and the resulting limit mixed Hodge structure, we characterize a local extension of the period map associated with the degenerating family.